 Writing a performance review is a source of stress for many business owners and managers.
-It happens every year, but it can feel awkward or harsh to boil your employees down to an evaluation on a sheet of paper.
+It happens every year, but it can feel awkward and harsh to boil your employee’s performance down to an evaluation on a sheet of paper.

-If done right, however, the performance review can be beneficial both to you and your employees.
-Here are some things to consider to make sure your reviews are meaningful and not just a routine to be followed.
+If done right, however, the performance review can be beneficial both to you and your direct report.
+Here are some ideas to consider to make sure your reviews are meaningful and not just a routine to be followed.

 Before the Performance Review

-It’s essential that you create a custom evaluation form that’s especially suited to your business.
-You can look for existing forms for inspiration, but chances are no pre-made form out there will be able to capture the nuances of your business or what you value in an employee.
+It’s essential that you create a custom evaluation form that’s tailored to your business.
+You can do a search for existing forms for inspiration, but chances are no pre-made form out there will be able to capture the nuances of your business or what you value in an employee.

 Ask your people to fill out a self-assessment before you schedule their in-person review.
 They will probably score themselves lower than you will, and if they don’t, that’s an opportunity to reset their viewpoint.

-The other exciting thing that happens is that you will probably forget all of their accomplishments as soon as you sit down with them, so the self-review will help you remember.
+The other exciting thing that happens is that you will probably forget many of their accomplishments as soon as you sit down with them, so the self-review will help you remember.